vortexnnetworkvtx/VorteX-Network/README.md

          Secure | Fast 🔐⚡

-• You can count on us to make sure your coin and investement is completed kept safe %
+• You can count on us to make sure your coin and investment is completed kept safe %

 • VorteX Network it is very Fast instant transaction and small commission